-Updated February 20, 2018
+Updated April 20, 2018

 The W.V.
 Department of Environmental Protection waived its right to issue a water quality permit under the Clean Water Act for both the ACP and MVP, essentially giving the pipeline companies the go ahead.

 The Federal Energy Regulatory Commission in October, 2017 issued the “Certificate of Public Convenience and Necessity” for both the MVP and ACP.
 In both cases, the agency said the pipelines can be built with minimal environmental harm.
 We strongly disagree with this assessment (read our press release for MVP and ACP).

 FERC announced in December 2017 that it would be reviewing both its 1999 Pipeline Policy Statement and its policies on certification of natural gas pipelines.
 Yet three months later, the public has no idea how, when or even if this review is actually proceeding and to what degree, if any, the public will be given the opportunity to be involved.

 You can sign this petition calling on FERC to conduct a full, fair, and properly informed decision-making process for fracked gas pipelines, compressors, LNG export, storage and related infrastructure projects.

 Appalachian Voices and dozens of other public interest groups have filed legal challenges against those permits.
 Challenges have also been filed to other state and federal permitting agencies for their recent approvals of the projects.
 In addition, landowners in West Virginia and Virginia have filed separate lawsuits challenging FERC’s authority to grant the power of eminent domain that allows the for-profit companies to take private property for their own gain.